 Mölnlycke related products

-Gelling fibre dressing with advanced fluid retention for highly exuding wounds
+Gelling fibre dressing with Hydrolock® Technology for advanced fluid lock-in property for highly exuding wounds

 Mepilex Border Flex

 All-in-one dressing that is designed to stay on and uniquely conform